bbellify/node-testing2-project/README.md

     new migrate file - `npx knex migrate:make migration-name` new seed file - `npx knex seed:make 00-seed-name` (00 for clean seed, so it can always be first) sample cleanup seed - use this with knex-cleaner

-- Put together "start", "server", "rollback", "migrate" and "seed" scripts in your `package.json`.
+- Put together "start", "server", "rollback", "migrate" and "seed" scripts in your `package.json`. also made `resetdb` script

-- Create a "test" script in your `package.json` using cross-env to inject a `NODE_ENV` of "testing".
+- Create a "test" script in your `package.json` using cross-env to inject a `NODE_ENV` of "testing". could add `--watchAll` flag to rerun on changes

 - Create a basic express application with a few database access functions and a few endpoints.

 - Test your endpoints manually using Postman, HTTPie or similar.
 - Test your endpoints with supertest.